Order continuity and regularity on vector lattices and on lattices of continuous functions: Order continuity of positive operators and homomorphisms

 Since regularity of a sublattice is equivalent to order continuity of its inclusion, we get the following corollary.

 \begin{corollary} If $E$ is a sublattice of a normed lattice $F$, then $E$ is regular if and only if $\overline{E}$ is regular and $E$ is order dense in $\overline{E}$, provided that $F$ is a Banach lattice, or $E$ is an ideal in $\overline{E}$. \end{corollary} \begin{proof} Sufficiency follows from Remark \ref{tran}.
 From the same remark, if $E$ is regular in $F$, it is also regular in $\overline{E}$.
-Hence, $\overline{E}$ is regular, from part (i) of Theorem \ref{choc} and part (i) of Corollary \ref{almo}, applied to the inclusion of $\overline{E}$ into $F$. \end{proof}
+Hence, $\overline{E}$ is regular, from parts (i) and (iii) of Theorem \ref{choc}, applied to the inclusion of $\overline{E}$ into $F$. \end{proof}